Hyperbolic energy and Maskit gluings: A lower bound on mass?

 \section{A lower bound on mass?}

-It has been conjectured~\cite{HorowitzMyers,WoolgarRigidityHM} that the Horowitz-Myers instantons have the lowest mass within the class of ALH manifolds without boundary and with the same conformal metric at their toroidal infinity.
-If the Horowitz-Myers conjecture is wrong, then our construction would provide higher-genus constant-scalar-curvature metrics which have arbitrarily negative mass at fixed conformal class at infinity.
+It has been conjectured~\cite{HorowitzMyers,WoolgarRigidityHM} that the Horowitz-Myers metrics have the lowest mass within the class of ALH manifolds without boundary and with the same conformal metric at their toroidal infinity.
+If this were wrong, then the mass of conformally compact three-dimensional manifolds with constant scalar curvature and toroidal infinity could be arbitrarily negative at fixed conformal class at infinity.
+Hence our construction would provide higher-genus constant-scalar-curvature metrics which have arbitrarily negative mass at fixed conformal class at infinity.

 As such, one can envision a construction which cuts a metric with conformal infinity of higher genus into pieces, producing a finite-number of ALH metrics with toroidal infinity which would assemble together to the original one by a boundary-gluing in the spirit of this work.
 The validity of the Horowitz-Myers conjecture would then provide a lower bound for the mass of each summand.
 It is thus tempting to formulate the following conjecture